CEWIT-SBU/aws-mfa-login-powershell/README.md

-# AWS MFA Login in Ppowershell
+# AWS MFA Login in Powershell
 For logging in with MFA credentials in powershell

 ## Usage